allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/image/hyperparameter_search.md

 ClearML automatically logs each job, meaning each experiment that executes with a set of hyperparameters, separately.
 Each appears as an individual experiment in the ClearML Web UI, where the Task name is `image_classification_CIFAR10` and the hyperparameters appended.
 For example: `image_classification_CIFAR10: base_lr=0.0075 batch_size=12 dropout=0.05 number_of_epochs=6`.

-Compare the experiments' configuration, results, plots, and debug samples, and more using the WebApp [comparison features](../../../../../webapp/webapp_exp_comparing.md).
+Compare the experiments' configuration, results, plots, debug samples, and more, using the WebApp [comparison features](../../../../../webapp/webapp_exp_comparing.md).

 ![Comparison scalars](../../../../../img/examples_hyperparameter_search_09.png)